High Protein Vegetables

 4. Garlic – 6g/100g.
 Garlic is pretty high in protein, but harder to eat in large quantities.
 They can be nicely roasted in the oven for a delicious spread on toast though.

 5. Potato Skins – 6g/100g.
 Potato skins have the least amount of carbohydrates of the potato and are pretty well packed with protein.
-Easy and cheap to cook too.
+Cheap and easy to cook too.

 6. Horseradish – 4.5g/100g.
 Horseradish, while more uncommon, have a decent amount of protein, and there are a bunch of recipes that can help you use them up.